DIMO-Network/login-with-dimo/sdk/README.md

   onSuccess={(authData) => console.log("Success:", authData)} //authData will include the sharedVehicles
   onError={(error) => console.error("Error:", error)}
   permissionTemplateId={"1"} //REQUIRED: "1" is the template for all SACD permissions
-  // configId="your-config-id" // Optional: Configuration ID for SACD attestations
+  // configurationId="your-config-id" // Optional: Configuration ID for SACD attestations
   // expirationDate={} // Optional ISO string
   // Optionally, specify vehicles/onboarding oracles (uncomment the line below to use it)
   // vehicles={["585","586"]}  // Specify the vehicles to be accessed when triggered